HMS Mercury (1779): Napoleonic Wars

 Mercury was fitted out as a floating battery at Deptford in May 1803, under the command of Captain Duncombe Pleydell-Bouverie.
 She went on to operate against Spanish shipping in the Eastern Atlantic and captured the Fuerte de Gibraltar on 4 February 1805.
 Fuerte de Gibraltar was a Spanish lateen-rigged gun-vessel armed with two long 12-pounders, two 16-pound carronades, several swivel guns, and a large quantity of small arms and cutlasses.
-She and her crew of 59 men were under the command of Lieutenant de fregate Signor Don Ramon Eutate, and had sailed the morning before from Cadiz bound for Algeciras.
+She and her crew of 59 men were under the command of Lieutenant de fregate Signor Don Ramon Eutate, and had sailed the morning before from Cádiz bound for Algeciras.

 Captain Charles Pelly succeeded Bouverie in August 1805 and Mercury returned to Newfoundland in May 1806.
 On 3 January 1806 recaptured the ships Argo and Adventure, and shared in the recapture of the Good Intent.
 Starr was off Villa de Conde, Portugal, when she intercepted the vessels, which had been taken from a convoy that Mercury had been escorting from Newfoundland to Portugal, and both of which had been carrying cargoes of fish.
 Starr sighted Good Intent and signaled Mercury, which recaptured her too.
 On 5 February, captured Baltidore, which was the privateer that had captured Good Intent.